 Queen’s Park Café, Queen’s Park, Kilburn

 Very popular with local families, this 12-hectare Victorian park has a café set amid tennis courts, pitch and putt course, ornamental garden, children’s playground with paddling pool and a small zoo.
-After suddenly closing to much dismay in late 2017, the cafe recently reopened under new ownership and has promised to keep the community feel of the site alive, with just a few menu tweaks.
-Inside you’ll find sandwiches, soups, hot dishes, cakes, and hot and cold beverages.
-Its success remains to be seen, but with the previous cafe operational for over 25 years it is undoubtedly a popular location.
+After suddenly closing to much dismay in late 2017, the café reopened in 2018 under new ownership promising to keep the community feel of the site alive, with just a few menu tweaks.
+Inside you’ll find sandwiches, soups, cakes, and hot and cold beverages.

 Hendon Park Café, Hendon Park, Hendon

 Frequented by members of the local Jewish community — and open to all — this friendly café claims to be the first kosher park café in the UK.
 It’s located in the quiet Hendon Park, which has pretty flower borders, tennis courts and a lovely children’s playground.
 According to the Jewish dietary laws, milk and meat are not mixed, and as this is a ‘milky’ café, there’s no meat on the menu, only fish and vegetarian dishes.
 You’ll find delicious Israeli specialities, such as Israeli breakfasts, shakshuka (slow-cooked eggs with spicy tomato sauce and toasted pita), and various Israeli platters featuring falafel, hummus, Israeli salad, olives and pickles.
 Sesame-studded giant toasted Jerusalem bagels come with Mediterranean-style fillings or pizza toppings.